haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 Please note that we do not cover the processing of literature data into docking restraints; for more information, please refer to the [advanced tutorial](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/).

 Computation within this tutorial should take 1.5 hours on 8 CPUs.
 The tutorial data, as well as precomputed results available [here](https://surfdrive.surf.nl/files/index.php/s/5Z1C9UWKgwTpq74).
-This tutorail is an adaptation of the basic protein-DNA docking [tutorial](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-protein-DNA-basic/) using HADDOCK2.4 webserver.

 ### Tutorial test case